 This means that you should name the school that you would most like your child to attend as your highest preference, not the school you think you are most likely to get.
 It is the case that if more than one of the schools you name can offer a place; the local authority will always offer you the school named as the highest available preference.

-Roger Gough – Member for Sevenoaks North and Darenth Valley, Cabinet Member for Children, Young People and Education.
+Cabinet Member for Children, Young People and Education

-You can download our admissions policy by clicking here.
-Please ensure that you read it before completing any forms.
+Please take a look at our Admissions Policy.
+Please ensure that you read it fully before completing any forms.
 The admissions policy recognises two types of place:

 - Faith Places, for children of families who regularly attend a Christian Church.